 I’m changing things up today with a review of a television series.
 I’m taking a superficial look at the TV classic “The Love Boat.”
 It’s in my pantheon of TV shows that I’ve enjoyed the most over the years and I say this peek at “L” is superficial not because the show’s shallow (it is), but because of the guilty pleasure it brings.
-“L” has (then) new stars, a (then) handful of current stars and B-listers and a bushel of those (then) truly famous stars in their twilight with one more stroll into a spotlight.
-I was very glad when MEtv began running “The Love Boat,” just as I was for “CHiPs” coming to that network, and have enjoyed the episodes that I don’t have on DVD (yes, I did purchase DVDs of “The Love Boat” – the first two are the only ones available).
+“The Love Boat” has (then) new stars, a (then) handful of current stars and B-listers and a bushel of those (then) truly famous stars in their twilight with one more stroll into a spotlight.
+I was very glad when MEtv began running “The Love Boat,” just as I was happy with TV’s “CHiPs” coming to that network, and have enjoyed the episodes that I don’t have on DVD (yes, I did purchase DVDs of “The Love Boat” – the first two are the only ones available).

 ‘The Love Boat’

-(1977-1987; with a variety of directors and starring Gavin MacLeod, Bernie Kopell, Ted Lange, Fred Grandy and Lauren Tewe)
+(1977-1987; with a variety of directors and starring Gavin MacLeod, Bernie Kopell, Ted Lange, Fred Grandy and Lauren Tewes)

 THE ONE, THE ONLY … THE LOVE BOAT!

 (NOTE: I updated this review with some additional trivia, a little more opinion and the updating of links on July 4, 2017.
 I did additional material, corrected some typos and further updated links on Sept.
 30, 2017.)